-All students majoring in any program of the Department of Business & Economics must meet a set of computer use competency requirements.
-Spreadsheet competency is also a prerequisite for certain courses such as ACCT 211 Financial Accounting, ACCT 212 Managerial Accounting, BADM 309 Statistics, BADM 406 Financial Management, and BADM 417 Business Strategy & Policy.
-The required competency areas are in spreadsheets, presentation software, and database software.
+All students majoring in any program of the Department of Business & Economics must meet a spreadsheet competency requirement.
+Specifically this competency is a prerequisite for certain courses such as ACCT 211 Financial Accounting, ACCT 212 Managerial Accounting, BADM 309 Statistics, BADM 406 Financial Management, and BADM 417 Business Strategy & Policy.
 These may be demonstrated in a number of ways.

-The ways in which you may document your competencies are:
+The ways in which you may document your competency are:

-Satisfactory completion of a college-level course (at Houghton College or elsewhere), a major portion of which is the development of these competencies.
-At Houghton College BADM 140 Business Software Applications meets this requirement.

-2. Satisfactory completion of a non-college level training course in the use of such software, which requires at least eight hours of instruction in each area and is evidenced by a certificate or other written documentation, copies of which must be provided to Houghton College.

-- 3. Satisfactory completion of the Houghton College competency examination on the use of these software applications.
-A sample exam is available for those who wish to pursue this option.
-(This option is recommended for part-time students and others for whom registration for BADM140 Business Software Applications would require an additional tuition charge.) - 4.
-A letter on company letterhead from your employer attesting to your proficiency with Microsoft Excel® in the specific areas and topics covered in BADM140 Business Software Applications.
+- 1. Satisfactory completion of a college-level course (at HC or elsewhere), a major portion of which is in the development of spreadsheet competency.
+At Houghton College BADM 220 Advanced Computer Applications meets this requirement. - 2.
+Satisfactory completion of a non-college level training course in the use of such software which requires at least 8 hours of instruction and is evidenced by a certificate or other written documentation, copies of which must be provided to HC. - 3.
+Satisfactory completion of the HC competency examination on the use of Microsoft Excel®.
+A sample exam is available for those who wish to pursue this option. - 4.
+A letter on company letterhead from your employer attesting to your proficiency with Microsoft Excel® or an equivalent spreadsheet application as evaluated by the department faculty.